nmeri17/suphle-docs/src/docs/v1/routing/index.md

 #### Reload renderer

 The `Suphle\Response\Format\Reload` renderer causes the browser to reload the originating request.
 This sort of behavior is usually desirable when the originating request delivered a form and developer wants to display some alert regarding operation's success.
+You may be familiar with the concept in another framework using the `back` construct.

 Similar to the `Json` renderer, it only accepts the handler as argument, but will return a response with status code `205`.